-The USDA Grass Fed Program for Small and Very Small (SVS) Producers was designed as a verification tool for small and very small producers to certify that animals meet the requirements of the AMS Grass (Forage) Fed Marketing Claim Standard.
-For this program, USDA is targeting producers that market 49 cattle or less each year and lambs produced from 99 ewes or less.
+The USDA Grass Fed Program for Small and Very Small (SVS) Producers was designed to create opportunities for small-scale livestock producers who would like to have their ruminant animals certified as grass fed.
+This program, is designed for producers who market 49 cattle or less each year or lambs produced from 99 ewes or less.

 Duration of the approval: Two year period